MTomys/BookWebApp/README.md

 # Description
-Just a simple CRUD application for practice purposes
+Just a simple Book CRUD application for practice purposes